Bilal-Naseem/Python-Bootcamp-DSC-DSU/week_3/readme.md

         return False
     return True
 ```
+### 2. Make the bot created above make at least 50 comments in succession on the page.

 Once The post Sharing is Successful, it time to spam in the comment section :)
 ```python
 def CommentingOnPost():